 Treatment and prognosis

-Vaccination programs have been effective in many parts of the world to decrease incidence of disease.
+Vaccination programs have been effective in many parts of the world to decrease the incidence of disease.

 Patients with chronic hepatitis B may benefit from a hepatocellular carcinoma screening program.